RLIN2001/cart-nest-backend/readme.md

 ### 1.2 Project configuration

-Start by cloning this project on your workstation or click on ["Use this template"](https://github.com/RLIN2001/cart-backend-nest.git) in Github.
+Start by cloning this project on your workstation in Github.

 ```sh
 git clone https://github.com/RLIN2001/cart-backend-nest.git my-project